tavjo/NIH-S-Index_Challenge-Phase1/README.md

 This project follows Readme-Driven Development.
 For more details on the plan for this demonstration slice, please see the [Phase 1 Demo Slice Plan](phase1_demo_slice_plan.md).

+## Viewing the Latest Report

+For a quick view of the latest findability analysis results without running the code, you can access the pre-generated HTML report.

+**To view the report from GitHub:**

+1. Navigate to the [Latest Findability Report file](reports/latest.html) in this repository.
+2. Download the `latest.html` file to your computer (usually via a "Download" or "Raw" button on the GitHub file view).
+3. Open the downloaded `latest.html` file in your web browser.

+This report is automatically updated in the repository when the `make findability` command is successfully executed and the changes are committed and pushed.

 ## Quick Start

 To run the findability analysis: